,

 Who’s Liable for Accidents Caused by Faulty Traffic Signals?

-If you were hurt in a crash caused by a faulty traffic signal, the question of who is responsible is far more complicated than a standard car accident claim.
+If you were hurt in a crash caused by a faulty traffic signal, the path to compensation is far more complicated than in a standard car accident claim.
 At Younglove Law Group, our car accident attorneys have extensive experience investigating these cases, identifying the parties at fault, and fighting to recover the compensation our clients deserve.

 Who Is Responsible for Traffic Signal Maintenance?

 Traffic signals are typically owned and maintained by a government agency.
-In California, that responsibility can fall on a city, county, or the state’s Department of Transportation, depending on which roadway the signal controls.
-When a signal malfunctions and causes an accident, that agency may be held liable if it failed to keep the signal in safe working condition.
+In California, that responsibility can fall on a city, a county, or the state’s Department of Transportation, depending on which roadway the signal controls.
+A signal on a city street is usually maintained by that city’s public works or traffic engineering department, a signal at a county road intersection typically falls to the county, and a signal on a state highway or freeway on-ramp generally falls under Caltrans.
+When a signal malfunctions and causes an accident, the agency responsible for its upkeep may be held liable if it failed to keep the signal in safe working condition.

-It is important to note that filing a claim against a government entity in California comes with strict procedural requirements.
-Unlike standard personal injury claims, you typically have only six months from the date of your injury to file a government tort claim.
-Missing this deadline can permanently bar you from pursuing compensation, which is why speaking with an injury claims attorney as soon as possible is so important.
+Filing a claim against a government entity in California also comes with strict procedural requirements that do not apply to a standard personal injury claim.
+You typically have only six months from the date of your injury to file a government tort claim, and missing this deadline can permanently bar you from pursuing compensation.
+Our guide on suing government entities after an accident in California covers this process in more detail, and speaking with an injury claims attorney as soon as possible gives you the best chance of meeting every deadline.

 When Private Parties Share Liability

-Government agencies are not always the only party responsible for a faulty traffic signal.
-In some cases, private companies or contractors may also bear responsibility.
+Government agencies are not always the only parties responsible for a faulty traffic signal.
+In some cases, private companies, contractors, or even other drivers may also bear responsibility for your crash.

 Manufacturers and Installation Contractors